apoclyps/elasticsearch-by-example/docs/indexing.md

 }
 ```

-To index that we decide on an index name ("movies"), a type name ("movie") and an id ("1") and make a request following the pattern described above with the JSON object in the body.
+To index that we decide on an index name ("events"), a type name ("event") and an id ("1") and make a request following the pattern described above with the JSON object in the body.

 ```json
 curl -XPUT "http://localhost:9200/events/event/613119d5-f9ea-47d9-a9a9-42a39abdd036" -d'